-Students should apply for an NSF Doctoral Dissertation Improvement Grant or other independent support for their research, as appropriate to their research field.
+Students should apply for grants that provide independent support for their research, as appropriate to their research field.
 DDIG proposals are due the second Thursday of October.
 Students should plan well in advance to receive feedback on proposal drafts from their advisor and committee members.

-Years 4 & 5

-It is expected that students will pursue a fruitful line of research and will publish in a timely fashion.
+Years 4 & 5 It is expected that students will pursue a fruitful line of research and will publish in a timely fashion.
 We especially encourage students to develop scholarly publications prior to completion of their dissertation.
 It is expected that the student will file and defend the Ph.D. dissertation by the end of the fifth year.
 Students should arrange the time for their dissertation defense and should submit the dissertation to committee members well in advance of the defense (two weeks or more prior to the defense).